-For coverage that starts in January, 2014, the Oregon Health Plan (OHP) is opening to more Oregon adults.
+The Oregon Health Plan (OHP) is open to more Oregon adults in 2014.
 You may qualify for OHP even if you’ve been denied in the past.

 Fast-Track Enrollment - an easy way to enroll

-You may be able to enroll in OHP now, for coverage that starts January 1, 2014.
+You may be able to enroll in OHP coverage now.
 You do not need to apply.

-This fall, about 300,000 Oregonians received letters letting them know that they are eligible for "fast-track enrollment" in the Oregon Health Plan.
+About 300,000 Oregonians have already received letters letting them know that they are eligible for "fast-track enrollment" in the Oregon Health Plan.
 That's because they have already been approved for other benefits.

 If you got a letter in the mail, please fill out the two-sided form, sign it and send it back as soon as possible.